 The change to the text or bitmap occurs only in that single instance.
 It does not affect the original symbol.

-To propagate text or bitmap changes in a symbol instance to the rest of the linked symbols, right-click the symbol on the artboard and select Push Overrides.
+To propagate text or bitmap changes in a symbol instance to the rest of the linked symbols, right-click the symbol and select Push Overrides.

 You can replace all instances of a symbol with another symbol.
 Drag a symbol from the Assets panel on to another symbol.
 When you drag it on top, the icon changes into an arrow indicating that the symbol and all its instances are replaced.

 With linked symbols, you can share symbols across documents and maintain a single source of truth for UI kits, style guides, and sticker sheets.
-When you update a linked symbol in the source document and save the changes, XD notifies you about this update in the destination document.
+When a linked symbol is updated in the source document, Adobe XD notifies whenever you have copied the source linked symbol in another document.

 For information on how to use linked symbols, see Work with linked symbols.

 You can search for colors, character styles, and symbols in the Assets panel.
-To search for colors, type the hex code or custom label of the color that you want.
+To search for colors, type the hex code of the color that you want.
 Similarly, to search for character styles and symbols, type the string that matches with the asset name.
-Based on your search string, XD displays the relevant results in the Assets panel.
+Based on your search string, Adobe XD displays the relevant results in the Assets panel.

-XD allows you to quickly find assets on the canvas.
-To find where all an asset has been placed on the canvas, select that asset in the Assets panel, right-click, and select Highlight on Canvas.
-Wherever the asset has been placed on the canvas, the asset is highlighted.
+Adobe XD allows you to quickly highlight and find elements.
+To find where all an asset has been used in a project, select the color or character style or the symbol in the Assets panel.
+Right-click and select Highlight on Canvas.
+Wherever the asset has been used, the element is highlighted in the artboard.

-When a symbol is not used anywhere in the project, XD displays the message: "0 copies of this symbol is used."
+When a symbol is not used anywhere in the project, the application displays the message: "0 copies of this symbol is used."

-XD also allows you to highlight the assets in the Asset panel used for an object that you select on the canvas.
-When you select an object on the canvas, you can quickly find the color, character style, or the symbol that is used for that object.
+Adobe XD also allows you to reverse highlight which asset is being used for an element that you select.
+When you select an object on the canvas, you can quickly find the color, character style, or the symbol that is used for the element.

-To highlight the assets in the Assets panel used for an object, select the object on the artboard, right-click it, and select one of the following options:
+To reverse highlight from an element, select the element from the artboard.
+Right-click the element, and select one of the following options:

-- Reveal Color: Highlights the color that has been used, in the Assets panel.
+- Select Color: Highlights the color that has been used, in the Assets panel.

-- Reveal Character Style: Highlights the character style that has been used in the element.
+- Select Character Style: Highlights the character style that has been used in the element.

-- Reveal Symbol: Matches the symbol that is already added to the panel.
+- Select Symbol: Matches the symbol that is already added to the panel.

-XD highlights the assets that are used for the selected object.
+The application highlights the assets that are used for the selected element.